ramseyjiang/go_mid_to_senior/patterns/behavioral/readme.md

 The Template pattern is a behavioral design pattern that defines the skeleton of an algorithm in a base class and allows subclasses to override some steps of the algorithm without changing its structure.
 In other words, it provides a way to define the steps of an algorithm, while allowing subclasses to implement specific behaviors that can vary.

+The Memento pattern is a behavioral design pattern that allows an object to save its internal state so that it can be restored later, without violating encapsulation.
+In other words, it provides a way to capture the current state of an object and restore it to that state later on.